Pescara: History

 Pescara's origins precede the Roman conquest.
 It was founded to be the port of Vestini and Marrucini tribes to trade with the peoples of the Orient, a supporting role that was held for centuries.
-The name of both the town and the river was Aternum (in Greek Άτερνος), it was connected to Rome through the Via Claudia Valeria and the Via Tiburtina.
+The name of both the town and the river was Aternum, it was connected to Rome through the Via Claudia Valeria and the Via Tiburtina.
 The main building was the temple of Jovis Aternium.
 The town was an important port for trade with the Eastern provinces of the Empire.

 In the Middle Ages it was destroyed by the Lombards (597).
 Saint Cetteus, the town's patron saint, was a bishop of the 6th century, elected to the see of Amiternum in Sabina (today the city of San Vittorino) in 590, during the pontificate of Gregory the Great.
 His legend goes that he was executed by the Lombards at Amiternum by being thrown off a bridge with a stone tied around his neck; his body floated to Pescara.In 1095 Pescara was a fishing village enriched with monuments and churches.
 In 1140 Roger of Sicily conquered the town, giving rise to a period in which it was destroyed by armies ravaging the Kingdom of Sicily.
 The name of Piscaria ("abounding with fish") is mentioned for the first time in this period.
-Several seignors ruled over Pescara afterwards, including Rainaldo Orsini, Louis of Savoy and Francesco del Borgo, the vicar of king Ladislaus of Naples, who had the fortress and the tower built.
-The subsequent rulers were the D'Avalos.
+Several seignors ruled over Pescara afterwards, including Rainaldo Orsini, Louis of Savoy, and Francesco del Borgo, the vicar of king Ladislaus of Naples, who had the fortress and the tower built.
+The subsequent rulers were the D'Ávalos.
 In 1424 the famous condottiero Muzio Attendolo died here.
 Another adventurer, Jacopo Caldora, conquered the town in 1435 and 1439.
 In the following years Pescara was repeatedly attacked by the Venetians, and later, as part of the Spanish Kingdom of Naples, it was turned into a massive fortress.